dparvin/EventLogHelper/Code/EventLogHelper/NuGet.Pack/readme.md

 ```

 You can also configure default values and plug in a custom writer for unit testing or specialized behavior.

 ---

+## ⚙️ Configuration via App Settings

+SmartEventLogger can initialize itself automatically using application configuration files:

+.NET Framework – settings are read from <appSettings> in App.config or Web.config.

+.NET Core / .NET 5+ – settings are read from appsettings.json.

+If you don’t call InitializeConfiguration() explicitly, these settings will be loaded automatically the first time you use the logger.

+---